UHM-ShaneB/UHM-ShaneB.github.io/essays/Interest-Software-Engineering.md

 labels:
   - Software Engineering
 ---
-## Realization
+## How it started

 I wasn't interested in software engineering at first.
 When I got out of high school I never though about what I wanted to be.
 I went with whatever career came to my mind that I enjoyed.
 Believe it or not I wanted to become a musician.
 I've wanted to play the guitar and my high school offered a class for that and I made sure to stick with that class for four years.
 However when I applied to go to my first college, Leeward Community College, in Pearl City, Hawaii, they didn't have a major for musicians.
-Since there were no music related programs at the time, and I didn't want to do liberal arts I was suggested to take
+Since there were no music related programs at the time, and I didn't want to do liberal arts, my parents suggested I take an ICS program so I ended up doing that.

+## Realization

+I took my first ICS class at Leeward Community College and that happened to be ICS 111.
+In that class I learned to write code in Java and the first program I made, which is probably most if not everyones first program, was to output "Hello World!.
+With just a few lines of code, I was already hooked into the world of software engineering.
+Afterwards I started to learn Java on my own time and began thinking about learning other programming languages.
+At the time of writing this essay, I am currently learning JavaScript and most likely in the future I will be learning other languages like python or C++.

+## Ambitions

+I've been a lover of video games pretty much my whole life.
+I started out as a console gamer when I was a kid playing games on the playstation and then moved on to being a PC gamer.
+Though the desire to play video games has pretty much been going down for me and I it's because I feel like passing the time playing games is not enough for me.
+But then I remembered the words from an anime I watched.
+I wanted to move on from being a player and become a creator.
+These weren't the exact words but it's very similar.
+Though I don't want to be limited to just creating games, I want to create something that can be distributed to the public to use.
+I am hoping to develop the skills needed in order to fulfill my ambitions.